Personalized Interpretable Classification: Experiment

 To date, there is still no universally recognized precise definition of interpretability.
 In our case, we try to measure the performance of each algorithm in terms of interpretability via the length of rule, the number of total rules and the comparison between the distinct ``personalized" rules and the common rules.

 Table \ref{tbl:ruleL} shows the average length of rules reported by four methods.
-For the PIC algorithm, we calculate the average length of all the rules found in a 5-fold cross-validation.
+For the our algorithms, we calculate the average length of all the rules found in a 5-fold cross-validation.
 In comparison, we use the average length of the 5 rule sets reported by the other methods.
 The rules reported by DR-Net are longer than the ones reported by other methods on most of the datasets except transfusion.
 DR-Net does not find any rules on the transfusion data set.
-In contrast, the rules found by our PIC algorithm are shorter and their lengths are all less than $4$.
-The rules found when $\alpha=0.7$ are shorter than those found when $\alpha=0.9$.
+In contrast, the rules found by our algorithms are shorter and their lengths are all less than $4$.
+The rules found by PIC($\alpha=0.7$) are shorter than those found by PIC($\alpha=0.9$) and fPIC.

+Table \ref{tbl:ruleN} shows the average number of rules reported by four methods.
+The PIC and fPIC algorithm can find more rules than any other algorithms on COMPAS, heloc, magic and transfusion, which means that our method is more likely to find more ``personalized" rules for distinct samples.
+Since fPIC does not include a pruning strategy, it discovers even more rules than PIC.

+To evaluate the impact of different rule characteristics on the predictive performance of the model, we compute the Spearman correlation coefficients between accuracy and both the average length of the rules and the average number of rules for different methods.
+As shown in Figure~\ref{fig:correlation}(a), our algorithms effectively control the length of the rules, which does not result in a significant correlation with accuracy.
+In contrast, for other eager learning methods, excessively long rules may lead to overfitting, thereby reducing accuracy and exhibiting a negative correlation.
+Figure~\ref{fig:correlation}(b) indicates that for our algorithms, a larger number of rules suggests fewer shared rules, making the data more difficult to classify, leading to a negative correlation.
+However, for other eager learning methods, an increase in the number of rules generally improves accuracy, showing a positive correlation.